yiisoft/yii2/docs/api/db/ActiveRecord.md

 }
 ~~~

-Within the getter methods, we call [[hasMany()]] or [[hasOne()]] to create a new [[ActiveRelation]] object.
+Within the getter methods above, we call [[hasMany()]] or [[hasOne()]] methods to
-The [[hasMany()]] method declares a one-many relationship.
+create a new [[ActiveRelation]] object.
+The [[hasMany()]] method declares
+a one-many relationship.
 For example, a customer has many orders.
-And the [[hasOne()]] method declares a many-one or one-one relationship.
+And the [[hasOne()]]
+method declares a many-one or one-one relationship.
 For example, an order has one customer.
 Both methods take two parameters:

-- `$class`: the class name of the related models.
-If the class name is not namespaced, it will take
+- `$class`: the name of the class related models should use.
+If specified without
-  the same namespace as the declaring class.
+  a namespace, the namespace will be taken from the declaring class.
 - `$link`: the association between columns from two tables.
 This should be given as an array.
   The keys of the array are the names of the columns from the table associated with `$class`,
-  while the values of the array the names of the columns from the declaring class.
+  while the values of the array are the names of the columns from the declaring class.
+  It is a good practice to define relationships based on table foreign keys.

-Retrieving relational data is now as easy as accessing a component property.
-Remember that a component
+After declaring relationships getting relational data is as easy as accessing
-property is defined by the existence of a getter method.
-The The following example
+a component property that is defined by the getter method:
-shows how to get the orders of a customer, and how to get the customer of the first order.

 ~~~
+// the orders of a customer
 $customer = Customer::find($id);
 $orders = $customer->orders;  // $orders is an array of Order objects

+// the customer of the first order
 $customer2 = $orders[0]->customer;  // $customer == $customer2
 ~~~

-Because [[ActiveRelation]] extends from [[ActiveQuery]], it has the same query customization methods,
+Because [[ActiveRelation]] extends from [[ActiveQuery]], it has the same query building methods,
 which allows us to customize the query for retrieving the related objects.
-For example, we may declare a `bigOrder`
+For example, we may declare a `bigOrders` relationship which returns orders whose
-relationship which returns orders whose subtotal exceeds certain amount:
+subtotal exceeds certain amount:

 ~~~
 class Customer extends \yii\db\ActiveRecord